 Night scuba diving experience the thrill

-“Sink beneath the surface.
+Night scuba diving “Sink beneath the surface.
 Descend into darkness.
-The ambient light filters through the water and illuminates the descend line, although where it ends, I cannot see.
+The ambient light filters through the water and illuminates the descending line, although I cannot see where it ends.

 Our torches, strong bright beams that cut through the darkness, flicker and waver as they move and search for the creatures we hope to find… Those luminous green eyes.

 Like the depths of a forest, the reef also changes come nightfall.

-The brightly coloured fish that populate it during the day, that shimmer and dance in the sunlight, disappear.
+The brightly coloured fish that populate it during the day shimmering and dancing in the sunlight, disappear.

 As we move our way through the reefs, they follow us, searching, hunting.

-My torchlight falls over an unsuspecting fish that has dared to stay out after dark, and before I can blink the trevallies have taken him, they move quick.
+My torchlight falls over an unsuspecting fish that has dared to stay out after dark, and before I can blink the trevallies that have taken him, they move quick.

-Out of the darkness, I see the luminous green circles reflecting my torchlight back at me.
+Out of the darkness, I see the luminous green circles reflecting my torchlight at me.
 They grow closer.

-As they move towards me, the shape of their owner comes into the light, his stream-line body elegantly glides past me — the grey reef shark.
+As they move towards me, the shape of their owner comes into the light.
+His streamlined body elegantly glides past me — the grey reef shark.

 They are nothing to fear.
 He is not interested in me.
 I’m too big.
 It’s the little fish hiding that he seeks.

-What a wondrous and amazing thing it is to swim alongside these beautiful creatures, to observe what some can only dream…
+It is wondrous to swim alongside these beautiful creatures and observe what some can only dream…

 My torch scans the corals, searching for the other little critters that activate in the darkness, the small red eyes of crustaceans.